JM1/muldi/README.md

 # All keys except 'profiles' are optional and will be auto-detected if possible
 language: cpp # or: cpp17, python, python2, python3

-package: deb # or: cmake
+packages:
+- deb
+- rpm
+- cmake

+assembly?/type?/mode?/module?: library
-type: library # or: header-library, static-library, dynamic-library, executable
+# or: header-library, static-library, dynamic-library, executable

 name: lorem-ipsum